Spencer Public Library

-The old Spencer Public Library is a former public library and historic Carnegie library located at Spencer, Owen County, Indiana.
-It was built in 1912, and is a one-story, three bay, American Craftsman style brick building on a raised basement.
+The old Spencer Public Library is a former public library and historic Carnegie library located at Spencer, Indiana.
+It was built in 1912, and is a one-story, three-bay, American Craftsman style brick building on a raised basement.
 It has a low-pitched hipped roof and projecting entry bay.
 It was constructed with a $10,000 grant provided by the Carnegie Foundation.